-FORMET NUMBER The Literary History of Argentina A survey of the principal movements and writers in Argentine ducted in Spanish.
+MODERN LANGU.
+Formet Nut 363 3364 Contemporary Poets of Latin America [ The most significant works of the leading poets of Latin America.
+Emphasi the postmodernist movement.
 Prerequisite : Spanish 3202.
-[363 e literature.
-Con- 3364 Contemporary Poets of Latin America® [364 3365 Contemporary Urban Novel of Latin America® [365 The New World in Spanish Literature (Southern Hemisphere) [362s A literary study of the diaries, accounts and biographies of plorers and conquistadores in the New World: Cabeza de Va El Inca Garcilaso de la Vega's Comentarios reales; Ercilla's Prerequisite: Spanish 3202. cas Comentarios, 3377 History of Spanish Poetry A survey of Spanish poetry to the middle of the twentieth cent Spanish 3202.
-[377 ary.
-Prerequisite : Grad uate Courses Prerequisite: Admission to the Graduate Division with no dimajor or minor, or consent of the head of the department. leficiencies in the 2500 Seminar [390 3590 Spanish and Spanish-American literary or linguistic problems by the instructor at the beginning of each semester.
-3591 Graduate Reading Course 1991 3592 History of the Spanish Language (Phonology) [392 3592 History of the Spanish Language (Morphology) [393 3594 Cervantine Studies [394 3595 Seminar on the Latin American Novel [395 3596 Old Spanish Literature [396 3598- 99 Thesis Course for the Master's Degree [698 000 Confer with the head of the department immediately upon re- gistration.
-RUS SIAN 4101 Written and Spoken Russian [401 • An intensive course designed to enable the more mature studendamentals of written and spoken Russian.
-Prerequisite: Cor 4102, or equivalent, in a foreign language with a grade of mission of the head of the department.
-Two double recitations npletion of Course at least B, or per- 4102 Written and Spoken Russian [402 A continuation of Russian 4101.
-Intermediate graded read.
-Russian 4101. ings.
-Prerequisite: 3108 Conversational Russian [308 Intended to broaden the vocabulary of Russian 4101 for calso will be given to basic military terminology.
-Prerequisi Russian 4101. oral use.
-Attention ite: With or after
+364 is on 3365 Contemporary Urban Novel of Latin America ® [ 365 3366 The New World in Spanish Literature [3366 The New World in Spanish Literature [3366 The New World in Spanish Literature (Southern Hemisphere) A literary study of the diaries, accounts and biographies of the Spanish plorers and conquistadores in the New World: Comentarios on Cabeza de V El Inca Garcilaso de la Vega's Comentarios reales; Ercilla's La Araucana, Prerequisite: Spanish 3202. /aca, 3377 History of Spanish Poetry [ A survey of Spanish poetry to the middle of the twentieth century.
+Prerequi Spanish 3202.
+377 isite: For Graduate Students Only Prerequisites Twelve hours of advanced courses in Spanish.
+3590 Seminar Spanish and Spanish-American literary or linguistic problems to be annou by the instructor at the beginning of each semester.
+390 nced 3591 Graduate Reading Course [ 391 3592 History of the Spanish Language (Phonology) [ 392 3593 History of the Spanish Language (Morphology) [ 393 3594 Cervantine Studies [ 394 3595 Seminar on the Latin American Novel [ 395 3596 Old Spanish Literature 396 3598-99 Thesis Course for the Master's Degree [ Confer with the head of the department immediately upon registration.
+698 RUSSIAN An intensive course designed to enable the more mature student to maste fundamentals of written and spoken Russian.
+Prerequisite : Completion of C 4102, or equivalent, in a foreign language with a grade of at least B , or mission of the head of the department.
+Two double recitation hours per v ourse per- 4102 Written and Spoken Russian A continuation of Russian 4101.
+Intermediate graded readings.
+Prerequ Russian 4101.
+402 iisite: